 Sete de Setembro – Brazil’s Best Beaches

-Today is Brazil’s Dia de Independencia (commonly just called ‘Sete de Setembro’), marking the day when Brazil received Declaration of Independence from Portugal back in 1822.
+It’s Brazil’s Dia de Independencia (commonly just called ‘Sete de Setembro’) this weekend, marking the day when Brazil received Declaration of Independence from Portugal back in 1822.
 To celebrate the day and the country, we thought we’d put a list together of some of Brazil’s most beautiful sandy ‘praias’!

 Lopes Mendes, Ilha Grande